Merkle Snapshots & Claims (Canonical Spec)

 Onchain Claim Interfaces

-Manual claiming is typically unnecessary because Bondi runs orchestration and automation services for coupons.
-The remainder of this document specifies the canonical snapshot and Merkle procedures required to produce identical roots and proofs on any platform.
+The remainder of this document specifies the canonical snapshot and Merkle procedures required to produce proofs accepted by both the relayer path and the self-claim fallback.

 Critical Determinism Requirements